Intelligence Support Activity: The POW/MIA affair

 The ISA has also conducted an operation to search for US MIAs (soldiers reported as Missing In Action) allegedly held in South-East Asia in secret POWs camps in the 1980s.
 In 1979, U.S. intelligence thought it had located a POW camp in Laos using aerial and satellite photographs.
 A ground reconnaissance was needed to determine if people seen on photographs were really American POWs.
-At the same time, former Special Forces Major James G. "Bo" Gritz planned a private rescue mission with other S.F. veterans.
+At the same time, former Special Forces Lieutenant-Colonel James G. "Bo" Gritz planned a private rescue mission with other S.F. veterans.
 Having informed the U.S. government officials about the mission, Gritz was first told to abort his "mission," but was eventually approached by the ISA.
 Nonetheless, Gritz was not believed to be doing serious work, and Pentagon officials ordered the ISA to terminate their relationship with him when they discovered that ISA had provided him with money and equipment.

-Operation Grand Eagle-aka "BOHICA" was an ISA Clandestine Armed Operation to seek intelligence on the fate of US military and or CIA personnel who may have been captured and left behind in Laos after the Vietnam war.
-ISA operatives were sent to Laos and located an armed encampment there that had at least two captured men, believed to be either US military personnel or covert operatives.

-This was detailed in two books, "BOHICA" by Scott Barnes an ISA operative on this mission and "Kiss the Boys Goodbye" by Monika Jensen-Stevenson and William Stevenson both detailed the covert mission of Operation Grand Eagle.

 In 1989, the then USAISA commander John G. Lackey sent a telex "terminating" the USAISA term and his special access program GRANTOR SHADOW.
 Colonel John Lackey served as unit commander from 1986 to 1989.
 However, the unit continued under a series of different Top Secret codenames which are changed every two years.
 Known codenames included CAPACITY GEAR, CENTRA SPIKE, TORN VICTOR, QUIET ENABLE, CEMETERY WIND, and GRAY FOX.